Transformation Functions

 int OnSetup(TransformationHandle handle)

-Runs during controller reset startup.
+Runs during controller reset.
 Return 0 to indicate success.

 This function is optional.